React documentation

 BcDescriptionList has stylistic variants:

-Layout variant
+Layout variants

 The isHorizontal prop allows you to switch between vertical (default) and horizontal layouts.